bretleasure/Inventor.AddinTemplate/README.md

 ---

-## :four: Installing and Using this Template
+## 4️⃣ Installing and Using this Template

 The easiest way to install this template is by using the [dotnet CLI](https://dotnet.microsoft.com/en-us/download/dotnet).